 A family event with activities ranging from “Breakfast with Santa” to an “Ornament Make & Take” to seasonal music.
 Also enjoy a performance of the “Nutcracker”, carriage rides, shopping for unique artisan items at the Granary, as well as shopping at the Ribeyre Gym.
 Of course you won't want to miss the Christmas Parade.

-For more yearly events in town, check out New Harmony's Community Calendar
+For other events in town, check out Visit New Harmony's calendar.